nayara-cristina-jesus/comprehending/README.md

 :construction: *work in progress...*

 # About the Languages
-### Python, R, Julia, Scala, Java, Elixir, MATLAB and Lua
+### :books: Python, R, Julia, Scala, Java, Elixir, MATLAB and Lua

 # Python
 **Python is a high-level, general-purpose programming language.
 Its design philosophy emphasizes code readability with the use of significant indentation.**